Flag of Sardinia: Legendary origin

 There are separate Spanish and Sardinian traditions to explain the origin of the flag and there is no consensus among scholars as to which is correct.
 According to the Spanish tradition, it was a creation of King Peter I of Aragon, celebrating his victory at the Battle of Alcoraz in 1096.
-It was said that St. George miraculously appeared on the field of battle and that there were four severed heads of Saracen kings at the end; thus the red cross and white background of the St George's Cross and the heads of four Moors.
+It was said that St. George miraculously appeared on the field of battle and there were four severed heads of Saracen kings at the end; thus the red cross and white background of the St George's Cross and the heads of four Moors.
 The Sardinian-Pisan tradition attributes the arms to a banner given by Pope Benedict VIII to the Pisans in aid of the Sardinians in a conflict with the Saracens of Musetto who were trying to conquer the Italian peninsula and Sardinia.
-This flag, however, has inverted colours and no heads on it.
+This flag, however, has inverted colors and no heads on it.

 Before the Kingdom of Sardinia was founded, the rulers of the island were known as archons (ἄρχοντες in Greek) or judges (iudices in Latin, judikes in Sardinian, giudici in Italian).
 The island was organized into one iudicatus from the 9th century on (see List of monarchs of Sardinia).
 After the Muslim conquest of Sicily in the 9th century, the Byzantines, who previously ruled Sardinia, couldn't manage to defend their far west province.
-Probably, a local noble family acceded to power, still identifying themselves as vassal of the Byzantines, but independent "de facto", as communications with Constantinople were very difficult.
-At the beginnings of the 11th century, an attempt to conquer the island was made by Spanish Muslims.
-We have very little record of that war, only by Pisa and Genoa chronicles.
-Christians won, but after that, the previous Sardinian kingdom was totally undermined and divided into four more little judicati: Cagliari, Arborea, Gallura, and Torres or Logudoro; each one developed its own coat of arms.
-When, with the appointment of the King of Aragon as King of Sardinia, the island again became one united kingdom, only the Judicatus of Arborea survived, and fought for a century against the Kingdom of Sardinia for supremacy.
+Probably, a local noble family acceded to power, still identifying themselves as a vassal of the Byzantines, but independent "de facto", as communications with Constantinople were very difficult.
+At the beginning of the 11th century, an attempt to conquer the island was made by Spanish Muslims.
+Very little is known of that war, being recorded only by Pisan and Genoese chronicles.
+Christians won, but after that, the previous Sardinian kingdom was totally undermined and divided into four smaller judicates: Cagliari, Arborea, Gallura, and Torres or Logudoro; each one developed its own coat of arms.
+When, with the appointment of the King of Aragon as King of Sardinia, the island again became one united kingdom, only the Judicatus of Arborea survived and fought for a century against the Kingdom of Sardinia for supremacy.